NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/contributing.md

 ## Introduction

+NDFI4Microbiota's Knowledge Base is an open resource and everyone is welcome to contribute their knowledge on research data management in general and for microbiology content specifically.

-This page contains instructions on how to contribute to the Knowledge Base and is intended for contributors with no prior GitHub experience.
+This page contains instructions on how to contribute and is intended for contributors with no prior GitHub experience.
 Feel free to skip to the appropriate section if you feel like you are an experienced user.

 The main steps a user must follow to contribute to the Knowledge Base are: